-The Fund has continued to deliver on our commitment to produce strong performance over the longer term.
-According to the SuperRatings annual "SuperRatings Fund Crediting Rate Survey (Growth Options)", which analyses over 100 default Growth products, the Fund has again ranked in the top 10 performing Australian superannuation funds over rolling 7, 10 and 15 year periods to 30 June 2021.^ Consistent with the Fund's focus on long term investment outcomes, the Fund proudly remains the number 1 ranked fund in the survey over the 10-year period.
-The Fund is also number 1 ranked over the 15-year period.
+The Fund continues to deliver on our commitment to produce strong performance over the longer term.
+According to the SuperRatings annual "SuperRatings Fund Crediting Rate Survey (Growth Options)", which analyses over 100 default Growth products, the Fund has again ranked in the top 5 performing Australian superannuation funds over rolling 10 and 15 year periods to 30 June 2022^.
+Consistent with the Fund's focus on long term investment outcomes, the Fund is ranked number 4 in the survey over the 10-year period, and is number 1 ranked over the 15-year period.
+This is a great result for our members and pleasingly significantly exceeds our long term benchmark of 4% above inflation or 6.3% p.a. over the 10 year period, and 6.5% p.a. over the 15 year period.